edeediong/django-eks-terraform/README.md

 # django-eks-terraform
-This repository contains files for provisioning a Kubernetes cluster and deploying an application to said cluster all using Terraform
+This repository contains files for provisioning a Kubernetes cluster and deploying an application to said cluster all using Terraform.